 - Be Wildered

 - Flower Box

 About Anders Osborne

-Between the potency of his incredibly deep songwriting, his soulful vocals and his subtle, expert guitar work, New Orleans’ Anders Osborne is a true musical treasure.
+Between the potency of his richly detailed songwriting, his intensely emotional, soulful vocals and his piercing, expert guitar work, New Orleans’ Anders Osborne is a true musical treasure.
 He is among the most original and visionary musicians writing and performing today.
-OffBeat magazine recently named Osborne the Crescent City’s Best Roots Rock Artist and declared him the city’s Best Guitarist for the second straight year.
-Guitar Player calls him, “The poet laureate of Louisiana’s fertile roots music scene.”
+Guitar Player calls him “the poet laureate of Louisiana’s fertile roots music scene.”
+New Orleans’ Gambit Weekly has honored Osborne as the Entertainer Of The Year.
+OffBeat named him the Crescent City’s Best Guitarist for the third year in a row, and the Best Songwriter for the second straight year.
+Osborne also won Song Of The Year for his composition, Louisiana Gold.

 Osborne’s latest released Flower Box, his second full-length album of 2016, recorded in his hometown of New Orleans late last year, Flowerbox is a heavier, guitar-driven follow-up to the acclaimed Spacedust & Ocean Views.

 ”I love the way this record comes out stout and determined right out the gate, a four-piece rock & roll band making beautiful and conquering noise,” says Osborne. ”The producer, Mark Howard, has a way of making you play in the moment and being confident.
 His sounds and engineering style is that of classic records, with his own special sauce of ’haunting’ on top of it.
 The musicians on here are undoubtedly some of my absolute favorites in the world, both as players and as people.
 Their contributions are invaluable.
 Scott Metzger, Brady Blade, Carl Dufrene, Chad Cromwell, Marc Broussard, David LaBruyere, Rob McNelley & Justin Tocket.
 Bad boys!
 I’ve been wanting to make this record for several years and I am stoked it’s finally here.”